noa/iur/README.md

 		      --train_tfrecord_path "$DATA/queries.*.tf"
 		      --valid_tfrecord_path "$DATA/targets.*.tf"
 		      --num_classes 120601
+		      --framework custom
 ```

+*Note*: the trainer supports both Keras `fit` and a custom
+training loop.
+We recommend using `--framework custom`.

 The optimization and model architecture may be customized by passing
 in various hyperparameters at the command line.
 We have found the